UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

-# Utility Classes and Functions for the QT3 Lab
+# Utility Classes and Functions for the Quantum Defect Lab
+Forked from qt3-utils 9/23/2024.
+References not updated yet -- EQW 9/23/2024

 This package provides a number of tools and fully-packaged programs for usage in the Quantum Technologies Teaching and Test-Bed (QT3) lab at the University of Washington.